-SCENARIO MARKET & YEAR MARKET CONTEXT EVENT DETAIL 1A DWGM 2024 Progressive Change Gippsland supply interruption A complete outage of Longford production on a high winter demand day with output restored during the day of the event resulting in prices rising 1B DWGM 2026 to VoLL for two periods.
-NEM prices are at average winter values.
-2A DWGM 2026 Progressive Change Compressor failure on VNI Pipeline compressor failure on a high flow day from the north reduces supply to Melbourne {7.} The failure occurs early on a high demand day.
-Output 2В DWGM 2027 - restored at midnight on the third day of the event.
-NEM prices are at average winter values.
-3A DWGM 2026 Step Change Moomba supply interruption with a high rate of flow to SA and NSW.
+SCENARIO MARKET & YEAR MARKET CONTEXT EVENT DETAIL 1A DWGM 2024 Progressive Change interruption high winter demand day with output res during the day of the event resulting in p A complete outage of Longford production on a high winter demand day with output restored during the day of the event resulting in prices rising 1B DWGM 2026 to VoLL for two periods.
+NEM prices are at average 2A DWGM 2026 Progressive Change Compressor failure on VNI Pipeline compressor failure on a high flow day from the north reduces supply to Melbourne.
+The failure occurs early on a high demand day.
+Output 2B DWGM 2027 , , , , , , , , , , , , , , , , , , , , 3A DWGM 2026 Step Change Moomba supply interruption with a high rate of flow to SA and NSW.
 High rate of gas export from DWGM to support ADL and SYD for three days after a Moomba supply interruption.
 Event occurs during average winter demand period.
 NEM prices are at high levels (circa \$300/MWh) reflecting the supply interruption, but without the NEM prices being capped.